-While income inequality can be summarized in a few words, its multiple potential causes are more complex.
-Globalization and technological change have simultaneously led to greater competition for lower-skilled workers--many of whom have also lost union membership--while giving well-educated, higher-skilled workers increased leverage.
+There are many, complex causes of income inequality.
+Certainly, globalization and technological change have led to greater competition for lower-skilled workers—many of whom have also lost union membership—while giving well-educated, higher-skilled workers increased leverage.
 Changes to tax rates, including favorable treatment for capital gains, may also play a role.

 Rising U.S. Income Inequality

-Income inequality in the United States has been rising for decades, with the top echelon of earners rapidly outpacing the rest of the population.
-According to the Congressional Budget Office (PDF), the average real after-tax household income of the top 1 percent rose 275 percent from 1979 to 2007.
-Meanwhile, income for the remainder of the top quintile (81stto 99th percentile) grew 65 percent.
+According to the Congressional Budget Office (PDF), income inequality in the United States has been rising for decades, with the top echelon of earners rapidly outpacing the rest of the population.
+The average real after-tax household income of the top 1 percent rose 275 percent from 1979 to 2007.
+Meanwhile, income for the remainder of the top quintile (81st to 99th percentile) grew 65 percent.
 Income for the majority of the population in the middle of the scale (21st through 80th percentiles) grew just 37 percent for the same period.
 And the bottom quintile experienced the least growth income at just 18 percent.

 Furthermore, in 1965, a typical corporate CEO earned more than twenty times a typical worker; by 2011, the ratio was 383:1, according to the Economic Policy Institute.